Transgender Hollywood seeks recognition, and ... | Taiwan News

 Advocates are hoping that the current focus on transgender Hollywood will help.
 "Hollywood right now is being very introspective about the stories it's telling and how it's telling them," says Nick Adams, director of the transgender media program at GLAAD, the LGBT advocacy group.
 "We're having a cultural moment where the trans community is speaking up and saying, 'We want to be part of that.'"

-To that end, GLAAD on Tuesday issued an "open letter to Hollywood," signed by a large array of organizations and companies — from the American Civil Liberties Union to Time's Up, from producers including Shonda Rhimes, Ryan Murphy, Ava DuVernay and Judd Apatow, to the major talent agencies.
+To that end, GLAAD and the equality organization 50/50BY2020 on Tuesday issued an "open letter to Hollywood," signed by a large array of organizations and companies — from the American Civil Liberties Union to Time's Up, from producers including Shonda Rhimes, Ryan Murphy, Ava DuVernay and Judd Apatow, to the major talent agencies.

-"Trans people are fighting every day to be seen and accepted as human beings," says the letter, which first appeared in Variety magazine.
+"Trans people are fighting every day to be seen and accepted as human beings," says the letter.
 "We believe we are at an unprecedented cultural moment," it says, "where we can ask Hollywood to use its power to improve the lives of trans people by changing America's understanding about who trans people are."

 Not long ago, says Schofield and others, transgender people felt they had to be grateful for the mere fact that Hollywood was willing to tell their stories — albeit with non-trans stars, like Hilary Swank in the 1999 "Boys Don't Cry," Felicity Huffman in the 2005 "Transamerica," or Jared Leto in 2013's "Dallas Buyers Club" (Swank and Leto won Oscars, and Huffman was nominated.)